kasperkouhia/vite-static-deploy/README.md

 When deploying to `https://<USERNAME>.github.io/<REPOSITORY>/` (meaning your repository is located at `https://github.com/<USERNAME>/<REPOSITORY>`), you'll want to set `base` to `"/<REPOSITORY>/"`.

-For example, this app has its `base` set to `"/vite-static-deploy/"`.
+For example, for this repository the `base` is set to `"/vite-static-deploy/"`.

 ```js
 // vite.config.js